Makiko Futaki: Work outside of film

-A children book written and illustrated exclusively by Futaki and inspired by her trip to Yakushima when she was doing research for My Neighbor Totoro.
+A children's book written and illustrated exclusively by Futaki and inspired by her trip to Yakushima when she was doing research for My Neighbor Totoro.
 It follows the story of a young girl named Cici and her quest to climb the great tree.
-This book took over a year to complete because of her commitments to other films and has yet to be released outside of Japan.; except for the italian edition released at the end of 2020.
+This book took over a year to complete because of her commitments to other films and has yet to be released outside of Japan, except for an Italian edition released at the end of 2020.